Aseptic manufacturing – sterile production under clean room conditions

 Quality Assurance and Regulations

-Regular inspections by health authorities (e.g., FDA, EMA) verify compliance with these standards.
-In the case of deviations, corrective actions or shutdowns may follow.
-Modern facilities increasingly use automated monitoring and robotics to reduce manual interventions and thus minimize contamination risks.
+In the event of deviations, corrective actions or shutdowns may be implemented.
+Modern facilities are increasingly utilizing automated monitoring and robotics to minimize manual interventions and reduce contamination risks.
 Automated systems support continuous environmental monitoring in accordance with EU-GMP Annex 1.

 Practical Examples